dpb-infosec/socdocs/doc_site/content/docs/rules/_index.md

 This subdirectory contains all rules.

-Rules trigger actions or alert on specific events  and may consist out of building blocks, or may
+Rules trigger actions or alert on specific events  and may consist out of building blocks, or may if they are simple enough :)

 # How to Create a good rule